 Trust and community members work together as part of the water quality monitoring group, the Westford Stream Team.
 We have been sampling and collecting data in the Nashoba Brook and Stony Brook watersheds in some form since 2006, under the guidance and auspices of OARS (Organization for the Assabet Sudbury & Concord Rivers).
 Our goals are to measure and document water quality and field observations over the long term to provide potential trend analysis.
 We also provide this data to town and state agencies for further analysis if needed.
 Funding is provided by the town through our annual request to the Conservation Commission.

-Water Quality Training – OARS (Organization for the Assabet, Concord & Sudbury Rivers) – contact Sue Flint at OARS to sign up or for more info!
+Water Quality Training – OARS (Organization for the Assabet, Concord & Sudbury Rivers) holds training at the beginning of sampling season, usually in April or May.
+Contact OARS to sign up or for more info!

 More Stream Info